 - We accept visiting researchers.
 Send an email to email@example.com.

-- We mentor students on research projects, bachelor and master thesis at the intersection of living technology, artificial life, artificial intelligence, robotics, and art.
+- We mentor students on research projects, bachelor and master thesis at the intersection of artificial life, artificial intelligence, robotics, computational neuroscience, and art.
 We expect to produce some sort of tangible results by the end of the mentorship period, for example a research paper, a poster, or a demo/presentation of the project.
+See the available bachelor and master thesis here.
 Interested?
 Send an email to firstname.lastname@example.org.

 External PhD Students co-supervised